 The most up to date ski trail map can be found HERE.
 We have maps on the trails, to help skiers find their way along with a few available for users to take at each pay station.
 You can also find most of our trails available through the “AllTrails” app when you search for the “Superior Municipal Forest”.

 Click HERE for a larger map of all of the trails in the municipal forest.
 This map shows GPS coordinates of the various parking areas.

-The City of Superior is proud to offer 26 kilometers of cross-country ski trails, beginner to advanced in the beautiful Superior Municipal Forest.
+The City of Superior is proud to offer 27.78 kilometers of groomed cross-country ski trails ranging from beginner to advanced in the beautiful Superior Municipal Forest.
 Weather and staffing dependent, the Parks Recreation and Forestry Department will make an effort to provide 7 day grooming throughout the season.
 You may buy a daily permit at the trail head or purchase a season pass, either at the trail head by envelope or at the Government Center.
 Once trails officially open, Northwest Outlet will also sell season passes.